Everything you need to know about the Big Ride for Africa 2018.

 If your company has a partnership agreement with Lessons for Life then these prices may vary depending on your employer.
 Your company may also have special fundraising requirements for you that will be communicated to you directly.
 If you have any questions about these, please contact:

-We advise that participants wanting to take part in the 160km cycle event be on-site the night before for an early start the next day.
+*We advise that participants riding the 160km cycle be on site the night before their event to ensure being ready for the 08:30 start time.

 Please note, that there is no car parking available on site.